natar-io/Papart-examples/README.md

 The first big release is out.
 We look forward for feedback and issue reports.
 We will enhance the guides and create tutorials, and for this any help will be appreciated !

+**2017 update: PapARt is now working on Windows, OSX, Linux and Raspberry Pi.**

 ## Quick start guide

 PapARt is a [Processing](http://processing.org) library, and it requires many other libraries to work.
 The smaller ones are included, and the heavy ones are separated.